MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/mbae/element-mobilebroadbandprofiles.md

 ---
-Description: Defines the mobile broadband Purchase and Internet profiles to be used for the mobile network.
+description: Defines the mobile broadband Purchase and Internet profiles to be used for the mobile network.
 Search.Product: eADQiWindows 10XVcnh
 title: MobileBroadbandProfiles
 ms.assetid: 4d95a695-e120-4de3-acac-b5d44d16da1a